Top 10 Character Introduction TV Episodes

 Willow Park in I Was a Teenage Abomination - The Owl House

-Bill Cipher in Dreamscapers - Gravity Falls
+Bill Cipher in Dreamscaperers - Gravity Falls

-Benedict Uno/Father in Operation G.R.O.W.-U.P. - Codename: Kids Next Door
+Benedict Uno/Father in Operation: G.R.O.W.-U.P. - Codename: Kids Next Door

 Marceline in Evicted! - Adventure Time